Agnes Janich: Early life and education

 Janich was born in Łódź, Poland, though soon after her birth her family moved to Singapore and the Republic of South Africa.
 She began her education in the Republic of South Africa.
-Having been raised in an multinational and multicultural environment has influenced her and had impact on her further career and choices.
+Having been raised in a multinational and multicultural environment has influenced her and had impact on her further career and choices.
 Also, the fact that she was raised in a traditional family of Polish and likely assimilated Jewish descent proved to be of great importance for her further artistic career and identity, i.e., at an early stage of her career she decided to change her name from Polish 'Agnieszka' to English 'Agnes' and assumed the surname 'Janich' after her Jewish great grandma.
 This choice demonstrates an important role of the family history in her life.
 She became a member of liberal Jewish communities in New York and in Poland.

 Janich's formal education in art history started in the 1st Private High School in Bednarska Street, Warsaw, Poland (2000-2003).
 She continued her studies at the University of Warsaw (2003-2004), got a Degree with Honors in Fine Art Photography and Commercial Photography from the European Academy of Photography in Warsaw (2003-2005), studied at the Academy of Fine Arts in Warsaw (2004–2005), and finally concluded her education holding a BFA in Photography from the School of Visual Arts in New York (2006-2008), a college that shaped artists such as Keith Haring.